-In December 2020, 16 migrants supported by 12 NGOs have again asked the court to note that the telephone platform is, for many, inaccessible and constitutes an obstacle to access to asylum applications.87 The court's response was still pending by the time of publication of this report.
+In December 2020, 16 migrants supported by 12 NGOs have again asked the court to note that the telephone platform is, for many, inaccessible and constitutes an obstacle to access to asylum applications.
+In July 2021, the Council of State admitted that legal deadlines were not respected in Ilede-France due to the telephone platform and forced the State to respect it within 4 months.